-The property has undergone extensive exploration since 2005 with \$19.3 million expended on surveys, extensive geophysical testing and over 70 drill holes testing targets.
+The property has undergone extensive exploration since 2005 with \$19.2 million expended on surveys, extensive geophysical testing and over 70 drill holes testing targets.

 The potential of this project is for unconformity style uranium mineralization of both the Simple (Low REE, basement hosted) and the Complex (High REE, Sandstone hosted) types of uranium.
 The area has numerous conductors and faults which act as both the conduit and the trap for potential uranium mineralization.
 A number of structures and conductive targets have been identified from the Company's exploration efforts.

 The next substantial work programs on the property will consist mainly of drill testing the current targets.
 Active full season programs of 15-18 drill holes are generally budgeted at \$3 to \$4 million, including drill geophysics, camp and logistics.
-There is a program of geophysics to be performed by an external third party for winter field season 2014, budgeted at \$350,000 which will be funded by the joint venture funds held.
-A \$3 million summer drill program has been approved, subject to financing.
+The project currently has a maintenance budget of approximately \$100,000 for 2015.

 Under the Cree East agreement, CanAlaska is entitled to charge an operator fee of 10% to recoup its indirect costs associated with the project, which the Company recognizes as management fees.
-CanAlaska acts as project operator under the supervision and guidance of Dr. Karl Schimann, P. Geo. and Mr. Peter Dasler, P. Geo.
+CanAlaska acts as project operator under the supervision and guidance of Dr. Karl Schimann, P. Geo, and Mr. Peter Dasler, P. Geo.

-As at October 31, 2014, the total exploration costs incurred for the Cree East project was \$19.3 million.
+As at January 31, 2015, the total exploration costs incurred for the Cree East project was \$19.2 million.
 In March 2014 the Joint Venture carried out geophysical surveys over the Zone B target area.
 This surveying was in preparation for a proposed summer drill program.
-The summer drill program is dependant upon financing by CanAlaska or others.
+The summer drill program was dependant upon financing by CanAlaska or others.
 The Korean Consortium and CanAlaska are actively marketing the Cree East project for option or joint venture to allow for the continuation of the drill exploration.
-Work permits are in place for summer 2014 drilling.
 The Cree East property is without known reserves and any proposed program is exploratory in nature.